ajin40/cho-adhesion-model-v2/README.md

 ```
 python model.py rr yy ry dox aba tf subts
 ```
-RR, YY, RY specifies the respective cell-cell adhesion parameters. dox, aba are the final ratios of red and yellow cells, respectively tf is the final number of frames subts is the number of time steps per frame.
+RR, YY, RY specifies the respective cell-cell adhesion parameters. <\n>
+dox, aba are the final ratios of red and yellow cells, respectively <\n>
+tf is the final number of frames <\n>
+subts is the number of time steps per frame. <\n>

 This command will create a simulation in the current directory.
 The output files will be:
 1. A folder containing csv files of the locations of the cells at each frame